svvik/udacity-memory-game/README.md

 ## Rating rules

 At the beginning of the game, 3 stars are assigned.
-Rating starts decrementing by 8th turn.
-It decrements by a half of the star each after each next 4 turns.
+Rating starts decrementing after each 8th step.
+1 star is the minimum rating.

 ## Specials

 Depending on browser version, best results may be stored in the local browser storage.

 ## External dependencies
 * [jQuery](https://jquery.com/)